beellz/Pyroscope-Google-application/README.md

 To use Google-microservice with pyroscope we need to do few steps mentioned below

 ### Retagging Docker Images
-Currently, it is in DockerHub under beellzrocks
-Docker images need to build and pushed to repositories. (**Note: Even without Retagging the docker Image you can still run Using docker images by beellzrocks** )
+Docker images need to build and pushed to repositories. (**Note: Even without Retagging the docker Image you can still run Using docker images by beellzrocks**)\
 Dockerfile of each microservice is stored inside their respective folder under the src folder.

 Follow these steps: